RAF Netheravon, Wiltshire

 Very much like this.

 In the village is where TW Drew, The Garage, Netheravon my fathers and then my garage until the late 70's.
-This building was built in 1916 and removed off the camp in 1926 then re built built as two garages.
+This building was built in 1916 and removed off the camp in 1926, then re built as two workshops.
 We had to replace most of the 4x2's at ground level as they were rotted out by the 70's.

 RAF Netheravon, Wiltshire